Jordan Palmer: Washington Redskins

 The Washington Redskins drafted Palmer in the sixth round of the 2007 NFL draft with the 205th pick overall.

 On August 4, 2007, the Baltimore Ravens hosted the Redskins in a pre-season game in Baltimore.
 Their only score of the scrimmage was on a 24-yard touchdown pass from Palmer to rookie wide receiver Burl Toler.

 On September 2, 2007, the Redskins waived Palmer during final cuts.

+Arizona Rattlers

+On November 6, 2007, Palmer signed with the Arizona Rattlers of the Arena Football League for the 2008 season.